The Mandalorian and Grogu: release date, trailer, cast, plot, and what else we know about the new Star Wars movie

 Here's the confirmed cast list so far for the upcoming Star Wars flick:

-As The Mandalorian's leading pair, it wouldn't be a film sequel to the Disney+ Original show without Din Djarin and Grogu/Baby Yoda.
+As The Mandalorian's leading pair, it wouldn't be a movie sequel to the aforementioned show without Din Djarin and Grogu/Baby Yoda.

-Weaver won't be the only newcomer to the Star Wars franchise.
+Weaver isn't the only newcomer to the Star Wars franchise.

 For starters, legendary filmmaker Martin Scorsese will have a voice-only cameo as the Ardennian shopkeeper whom Mando and Grogu visit to get information on some Hutts, aka the sentient slug-like creatures known for becoming crime lords.

 White, who's best known for playing Carmen Berzatto in The Bear (aka the multi-award-winning and critically-acclaimed Hulu TV show), has been cast as one such Hutt, with White hired to play Jabba the Hutt's muscular son Rotta.
 He's one of three confirmed Hutts we'll see, although it's unclear who'll voice the others.
-For now, Disney and Lucasfilm are simply referring to them as Brother and Sister Hutt.
+For now, Disney and Lucasfilm are simply referring to them as Rotta's twin cousins.

-Additionally, nobody knows who's been hired to play Bai, Clang, and Keeto, i.e., the three Ancellans we see riding with Grogu in trailer #1.
+Additionally, nobody knows who's been hired to play Bai, Clang, and Keeto, i.e., the three Ancellans we see riding with Grogu in the film's trailers and TV spot.
 The same is true of Embo, a fearsome bounty hunter and Hutt bodyguard first seen during The Clone Wars.
 Embo was confirmed to be part of the proceedings in The Mandalorian and Grogu's official trailer.

-Finally, Deadline has reported that Coyne will reprise his role as one of the unnamed Imperial Warlords we saw in The Mandalorian season 3 episode 7.
-He's a member of the Shadow Council who met — via Hologram — with Giancarlo Esposito's Moff Gideon in the Star Wars TV Original.
-Hopefully, we'll find out his actual name in the movie.
+Finally, Coyne will reprise his role as Janu, aka one of the unnamed Imperial Warlords seen in The Mandalorian season 3 episode 7.
+He's a member of the Shadow Council who met — via Hologram — with Giancarlo Esposito's Moff Gideon in said show.

 The Mandalorian and Grogu story synopsis and speculation

-The Mandalorian & Grogu's story is largely under lock and key ahead of release.
-Indeed, Disney has only revealed a logline for the film, which reads: "The evil Empire has fallen and Imperial warlords remain scattered throughout the galaxy.
+Here's The Mandalorian & Grogu's plot brief: "The evil Empire has fallen and Imperial warlords remain scattered throughout the galaxy.
 As the fledgling New Republic works to protect everything the Rebellion fought for, they have enlisted the help of legendary Mandalorian bounty hunter Din Djarin and his young apprentice Grogu."

-Still, the trailers, especially the most recent one, have given some indication as to what the story will entail.
+Not much to go on, then, but the trailers have given us some idea about its plot.
 Potential spoilers immediately follow for The Mandalorian and Grogu, so proceed at your own risk.

-Judging by trailer #2's first few clips, the eponymous duo will seek out Brother and Sister Hutt with a view to extracting information from them about the remnants of the Galactic Empire.
+Judging by trailer #2, the eponymous duo will seek out Brother and Sister Hutt with a view to acquiring information about the remnants of the Galactic Empire.
 That way, they can track down anyone still loyal to Emperor Palpatine (who's not dead yet, remember) and, in the words of Mando himself, "take out every bad guy" in The New Republic's "deck of cards."

 For Colonel Ward, though, sending Din and Baby Yoda on this mission "isn't about revenge", it's about "preventing another war" from erupting if the Galactic Empire rises from the ashes to try tyranically lauding it over the galaxy once more.
 Whether the titular pair agrees with that or not is up for debate.

-Of course, our intrepid heroes' plans won't be executed without a few hiccups along the way.
-Indeed, trailer #2 reveals they'll get in over their heads.
+Of course, our intrepid heroes' plans won't be executed without a few hiccups along the way as the film's second trailer reveals they'll get in over their heads.
 With Din captured by the Hutts, Grogu hunted by Embo, and myriad criminals and monsters out to get them, this could be the pair's most dangerous quest to date.

 Then there's the elephant in the room about how The Mandalorian & Grogu might set the stage for the Star Wars crossover movie that new Lucasfilm co-CEO Dave Filoni is leading development on.